Goodwin Sands: Sports

-Controversial dredging
+Dredging

-Following a two-year public consultation the Marine Management Organisation (MMO) granted Dover Harbour Board a licence to dredge 3 million tonnes of aggregate from the Goodwin Sands on 26 July 2018.
+After a two-year public consultation the Marine Management Organisation (MMO) granted Dover Harbour Board a licence to dredge 3 million tonnes of aggregate from the Goodwin Sands on 26 July 2018.

+The scheme was opposed by marine conservation organisation Marinet, who said that the work would "likely cause severe damage to the marine life and the aircraft remains".
+The plans were abandoned by Dover Harbour Board in 2022 after their licence expired, with no dredging having been undertaken.

 Literary references

 William Shakespeare mentions the Sands in The Merchant of Venice, Act 3 Scene 1: